 To identify the important RPA selection criteria for your business, it would be good to understand what are good candidate processes for RPA automation at your company.
 We have a comprehensive guide on popular processes for RPA automation and an RPA guide that includes steps to determine which processes in your company are good candidates for RPA automation.

 Process mining is an emerging technology that can help businesses identify the best processes to automate.
 By using real-time data like event logs, process mining reflects the business processes’ actual performance and detects bottlenecks.
-For example, QPR shares that Caverion leveraged process mining to enhance their processes and accelerated their invoicing processes by 50%.
-You can read more about this in our process mining article.
+For example, in a process mining case study, Caverion, a building and industrial systems company, leveraged process mining to enhance their processes and accelerated their invoicing processes by 50%.

 If you do not have the bandwith to pick the right processes, there are numerous companies including system integrators and Big 4 offering RPA consulting services.
 You can read more about this in our RPA consulting guide.